authgear/authgear-server/docs/specs/captcha.md

 ```
 captcha:
   enabled: true
+  fail_open: true
   provider:
     alias: cloudflare
 ```

 - `captcha.enabled`: If it is true, then Captcha is enabled in this branch.
+- `captcha.fail_open`: If it is true, then if the Captcha provider is service unavailable, access is granted.
+It is false by default.
 - `captcha.provider.alias`: If `captcha.enabled=true`, then it is required.
 Specify the Captcha provider to be used in this branch.

 For example,